 (iv) A family home provider licensed to care for children under two years of age must not have more than six children under two years of age attend at any one time;

 (e) The intended use of licensed space.
 Plans to use the space must include details regarding napping, supervision, and diapering, if applicable.
+A waiver granted under this section does not allow a Licensee to provide overnight care for 13 or more children.

-(f) The emergency preparedness plan.
-The emergency plan must account for the total capacity of children requested.
+(f) The emergency preparedness plan:

+(i) The emergency plan must account for the total capacity of children requested.

+(ii) The early learning program space must have emergency lighting that automatically turns on when electrical power goes out.
+Such emergency lighting may include, but is not limited to, battery operated overhead lights.

+(iii) Any kitchen within the early learning program space or used by and connected to the early learning program space must have at least one fire extinguisher or one can of fire extinguisher aerosol spray.

+(iv) An early learning program must have a UL-listed residential fire alarm system that is monitored by a third party and that can detect smoke or heat throughout the entire indoor licensed space.

+(v) The early learning program staff must be able to evacuate all early learning staff and children from inside the home to a safe location outside the home in two minutes or less.
+The department must monitor and time emergency evacuation drills under this section at least once every three months.

 (g) The number of working, accessible toilets and sinks.